soskek/ROCStory_skipthought_baseline/README.md

 numpy.ndarray.
 If training, its shape is like (45502, 5, 4800).
 The 1st axis is each story in the sorted story-idx order.
 The 2nd axis is each sentence in a story.
 The 3rd axis is each dimension of a sentence vector.
 If test/valid, its shape is like (1871, 6, 4800).
-The axes are like training.
-(The 5th and 6th vectors (at the 2nd axis) are candidates vectors.)
+The axes are like training version.
+(The 5th and 6th vectors (at the 2nd axis) are candidates vectors.

 4800-dim vectors are based on bi-directional skip-thought vectors.
 If you want to use only forward-(uni)directional skip-thought vectors, cut and use only the first 2400-dim values.